bahrus/pdpu/README.md

 # \<p-d\>, \<p-u\>

+NB I:  The lack of HTML Import support has landed a big, temporary(?) blow to HTML/CSS centric component definitions.
+If you are a (P)React developer who sees no reason to mourn that fact, but do want to build high performing components that can be used by the [entire web developer community](https://w3techs.com/technologies/overview/javascript_library/all), and yet do so with a tiny footprint, read no further.
+There are excellent alternatives for you - LitElement, Stencil, HyperHTMLElement, just to name a few.
+Shoo! 😊.

+NB II:  If all you want (on top of great performance and great other features) is clean, declarative HTML syntax for building components or web compositions, take a look at these [slightly](https://vuejs.org/) [better known](https://svelte.technology/) technologies.
+The components described here are part of a thought experiment to see if a subset of what those frameworks do could be done with no compilation steps, no limitations on the server, no installation steps even (at least during development).

+In fact, the components described here would make more sense to be used in the opposite way -- as part of a compile target from JavaScript to HTML.
+If that idea strikes you as being as ridulous as the Sun orbiting the Earth, congratulations!
+You are a normal developer with great career prospects!
+Shoo! 😊

 This package contains two primary custom elements:  p-d and p-u, which stand for "pass down" and "pass up."

 These two components dream the impossible dream -- be able to progressively, declaratively, glue native DOM / web components together in a relatively "framework-less" way, where the browser is the only framework that really matters.
 It does this by reflecting properties of "producer" components down to other "consumer" components as they change.

 Actually, Polymer proved that the dream isn't that far fetched.
 These components are inspired by Polymer's helper elements.
 It should be noted that Polymer's binding support places great emphasis on performance -- so they can be used inside a rapidly scrolling virtual list, for example.